tunnckoCore/calldata.space/README.md

 You can find it at [tunnckocore/ethscriptions-server](https://github.com/tunnckocore/ethscriptions-server).

-There is a NPM package called `ethscriptions-api-cache` that you can use to run your own server similar to the one that we currently host at [api.wgw.lol](https://api.wgw.lol).
+There is a NPM package called `ethscriptions-server` that you can use to run your own server similar to the one that we currently host at [api.wgw.lol](https://api.wgw.lol).
 It's a thin layer on top of the official Ethscriptions API, but solving a lot of problems and adding a lot of features, like image optimizer and converter, ethscribe data cost estimation, SHA256 generation and checking for existance, aggressive caching of responses, resolving of Ethscription profiles and ENS domains, standardized responses and input validation, and many more things.
-It also implements the propsed
-[ESIP-9 for standardizing the `/content` and `/metadata` endpoints](https://github.com/ethscriptions-protocol/ESIP-Discussion/issues/18), allowing for the so-called "recursion".
+It also implements the propsed [ESIP-9 for standardizing the `/content` and `/metadata` endpoints](https://github.com/ethscriptions-protocol/ESIP-Discussion/issues/18), allowing for the so-called "recursion".
 If all parties implement it, we can start having insanely cool and powerful primitive and composite Ethscriptions, and all that be visible on all platforms